 My biggest gluten free travel risk was a trip to Namibia.
 It was the first trip where I was unable to find online information.
 I waffled on my decision to go, but I was also frustrated by the idea of limiting myself because of my gluten free restriction.
 For those of you new around here, I am a very sensitive celiac and small traces of gluten make me very sick.

-While I initially decided Namibia would be too risky, I couldn’t ignore the country’s impressive natural beauty and unique culture.
+While I initially decided gluten-free travel to Namibia would be too risky, I couldn’t ignore the country’s impressive natural beauty and unique culture.
 As an outdoor enthusiast, I’m drawn to destinations with opportunities for camping, hiking, and exploring natural beauty.
 As a traveler, I can’t resist experiencing new cultures and lifestyles.
 After fully deciding not to go to Namibia, I had a rebellious surge of confidence and told myself that I can eat gluten free anywhere, right?
 I then chose to dive into the non-gluten free aspects of planning my Africa trip instead of worrying further.

 Negotiating Travel Meal Challenges